BytePhoenixCoding/BlockchainTokenSniper/README.md

 - Auto sell after certain profit reached?
 - Make ETHTokenSniper that does the exact same but runs on the ethereum blockchain
 - Make code more efficient so can run faster and snipe faster
+- Are all tokens that haven't verified their source code bad?
+Probably not.
+But I'm currently just assuming that developers will verify their source code before adding liquidity.

 If you’ve found this bot useful and have profited from it please consider donating any token to my BSC wallet address: 0xE75470B9a7c93038195ca116E342c42F6B3F758b